 Global Life Insurance for Individual Expat Employees

-Finally, that “consultant” that you are hiring or who is only working for you – it may be tempting to have him or her secure insurance coverage on his own, but many companies who employ consultants abroad are taking a risk.
-That consultant may be viewed as an employee should he or she only work for your firm and should he or she become sick, injured or die while being posted abroad, your company may be held responsible regardless.
+Finally, in regards to that “consultant” that you are hiring or who is only working for you, it may be tempting to have him or her secure insurance coverage on their own, but many companies who employ consultants abroad are taking a risk.
+That consultant may be viewed as an employee should they only work for your firm and should they become sick, injured, or deseased while being posted abroad, your company may be held responsible regardless.

 Expat Disability Insurance for Individual Expat Employees

 One of the most important parts of your expat employee responsibilities is securing adequate disability coverage should he or she become sick or have an accident that will make it impossible for him or her to work.
 However, global disability coverage is often not secured by expat employers, and domestic workers compensation plans will generally not extend beyond the national borders.
 Unfortunately, the risk of a disability is extremely high for most persons under age 65, and this represents a huge liability and risk for both the employer and employee.

 Part of your duty of care is to help the employee secure global disability coverage.
 Expat Financial offers an excellent individual expat disability insurance plan that can provide income protection after 3 or 6 months waiting period.
 The longer the waiting period, the lower the premium.
 We can secure individual short-term disability, but this can easily be self-insured by most employers.
 A long-term disability can not.

 Individual International Health Insurance Options for Expat Employers